Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The CPA Canada provides direct financial support to the IPSASB, in the amount of $200,000 CDN per year, which matches contributions by the Government of Canada.
-The CPA Canada also promotes the adoption of IPSAS through the Confederation of Asian and Pacific Accountants and the Institute of Chartered Accountants of the Caribbean
+PSAB participates in the international standard-setting process by responding to exposure drafts and pronouncements issued by the IPSASB.
+CPA Canada provides direct financial support to the IPSASB, matching contributions by the Canadian government.
+CPA Canada also promotes the adoption of IPSAS through other networks it participates in, such as the Confederation of Asian and Pacific Accountants and the Institute of Chartered Accountants of the Caribbean.

 Current Status: Sustain